Reducing the impact of the seasonal cold with Pelargonium sidoides 1X (EPs 7630)®

 Acute illnesses like seasonal colds carry a heavy socioeconomic burden and impact livelihood in several ways.
-The impact can take a great toll on society including kids, families, and the medical fraternity.
+The impact can take a great toll on society including children, families, and the medical fraternity.
 This results in increased direct costs (e.g., clinic visits, drug consumption, hospitalizations), indirect costs (such as absenteeism at work and reduced productivity), and intangible costs (e.g., pain, suffering and impaired quality of life).1,2

-A South African Geranium.
+South African Geranium

 The South African Geranium and its historical relevance and uses

-For centuries, people have sought wellness support and healing from nature.
-Homeopathy is based on the Law of Minimum Dose with ingredients such as minerals, elements, plants, animals, etc., developed in Germany more than 200 years ago.
-Pelargonium sidoides, commonly known as the South African Geranium and named for its native habitat and species family, is much more than a pretty flower.
+Pelargonium sidoides, commonly known as the South African geranium and named for its native habitat and species family, is much more than a pretty flower.
 It bears a resemblance to the common garden geranium but has spiky, dark purple or magenta flowers.
 It grows best in the soils of South Africa, where its roots are prized.
 The roots have been used for hundreds of years for a variety of wellness purposes.

 Respiratory management strategies with Pelargonium sidoides 1X

-The chemical structure of the plant was discovered by German researchers in 1972.3 As further research was done, a proprietary extract EPs 7630 was developed.
+The chemical structure of the plant was discovered by German researchers in 1972.As further research was done, a proprietary extract EPs 7630 was developed.
 It is currently manufactured by Schwabe Pharmaceuticals and registered by ISO Pharmaceuticals, Ettlingen, Germany.4

 EPs 7630: Proposed mechanisms of action